 He paints out of doors regularly in the summer months, often in Italy, but sometimes in places farther flung.
 He was artist-in- residence at arte studio ginistrelle, Assisi, Italy in August 2012 and again at JSS in Civita Castellana, Italy in 2014.
 In addition to landscape subject matter, the artist draws the figure from life.
-Not lining up very neatly with any particular breed of art or artist, he labors on the painterly side of easel painting tradition relying upon direct observation and natural perception in search of chance moments of compressed visual splendor.
+Not lining up very neatly with any particular breed of art or artist, he tends to be on the painterly side of easel painting tradition relying upon direct observation and natural perception.

 Paul Reuther teaches drawing, painting, and technical art history in the Washington area at Montgomery College in Rockville, MD and at The Corcoran School of Arts & Design, George Washington University in Washington, DC.

 c.v. available on request: email@example.com